Feihelan/Getting-and-Cleaning-Data-Project-/Codebook.md

     ##  $ frequencyBodyGyroscopeJerkMagnitude-mean()    : num  -0.319 -0.583 -0.608 -0.724 -0.548 ...
     ##  $ frequencyBodyGyroscopeJerkMagnitude-std()     : num  -0.382 -0.558 -0.549 -0.758 -0.456 ...

-    ## NULL

-    ####The tidydata  contains sets of variables for each activity and each subject
-    ####there are 180 rows with 68 variables- 33 means and 33 Standard deviation variables , 1 subject variable and 1 activity variable .
+    The tidydata  contains sets of variables for each activity and each subject there are 180 rows with 68 variables- 33 means and 33 Standard deviation variables , 1 subject variable and 1 activity variable .